-If you want to specialise in electronic casework (recovering data from computers, mobile phones and other electronic equipment), you may need experience and qualifications in computing, electrical engineering, electronics or physics.
+If you want to specialise in recovering data from computers and mobile phones, you'll need relevant experience and qualifications.
+Useful subjects include computing, electrical engineering, electronics or physics.

 The Chartered Society of Forensic Sciences (CSFS) has more information about careers in forensic science.

 Career Path and Progression

 With experience, you could move into management and direct other forensics staff as a forensics manager or casework examiner.

 You could also work as a reporting scientist, acting as an expert witness in court.

 - Excellent communication skills